gnh1201/catswords.com.ua/README.md

 I'm sorry that all we can do is donate a small amount and purchase the UA domain.
 But we pray for peace in Ukraine.

+### Protestware
+We know about Protestware and we've already looked at a few of them.
+But we think this is an act unrelated to Ukraine aid.

+In fact, analyzing Protestware made it easy to find violent symbols such as the Hakenkreuz and Rising-sun flag in internal or related resources.
+Anyone who creates Protestware can be considered to agree with Hakenkreuz.

 ## Contact us
   * catswords@protonmail.com